 Jaybird’s latest version of truly wireless earbuds are an absolute joy.
 They’re almost as light as AirPods, but unlike Apple’s popular earbuds, the Vistas are virtually bombproof with an IPX7 rating, which means they’re dustproof and sweat proof.
 They also feature a much snugger fit, so they’re not going to go flying out of your head when you’re crushing your fitness goals at the gym.
 If they do fall out, their rugged construction means they can take a beating, too.

 Although you’ll find a lot of sport-focused Bluetooth earbuds with a wire between them, you should strongly consider going truly wireless for your activities.
 (Nothing worse than getting a wire snagged on a dumbbell.)
-The Jabra Elite Active 65t earbuds are an excellent choice.
+The $250 PowerBeats Pro are an excellent but pricey option.
+They’re also the most secure headset we’ve ever tested.
+Seriously, a hurricane couldn’t throw these off your head.
+The Jabra Elite Active 65t earbuds are a more waterproof version of the Jabra Elite 65t, but the Jabra Elite 75t are waterproof enough (IP55-rated) for most people and have better battery life.
 They’re just like the Jabra Elite 65t earbuds, except with better waterproofing.
 The Bose SoundSport Free earbuds are also remarkably comfortable, if a little pricey at $250.

 The most superb sound